javiergusart/applying-nist-csf-to-cyber-incident-response/README.md

-# Applying NIST Cybersecurity Framework to a DDoS Incident
+# Applying the NIST Cybersecurity Framework to a DDoS Incident

 ## Table of Contents
 1. [Overview](#overview)